Max-linear models in random environment: Max-linear processes on directed acyclic lattice graphs

-Let $G = (V,E)$ be a DAG with $V \subset \nat_0^2$ and corresponding edges $E$.
+Let $G = (V,E)$ be a DAG with $V \subset \nat_0^2 = \nat_0\times \nat_0$ and corresponding edges $E$.
 Assume a recursive max-linear process $X = \{ X_i : i \in V\}$ on $G$.
-In the following the aim is to give a canonical choice of a possible max-linear coefficient matrix $B$ representing the dependence structure of $X$ and to provide characterizations.
+In the following the aim is to give a canonical choice of a possible max-linear coefficient matrix $B$ associated with the process $X$ and to introduce a process that we call max-weighted.